 Table of Contents

-Under Florida law the expungement/sealing is the process that people who have been arrested (or received a Notice to Appear) use to have their criminal record made a non-public record.
+Under Florida law an expungement/sealing is the process that people who have been arrested (or received a Notice to Appear) use to have their criminal record made a non-public record.

 The standard expungement comes in two forms, a record expungement and a record sealing.
-Both achieve the same goals.
-For any differences between them, follow the link below.
+Both achieve the same goals, however they have different qualifications.

 The Definition of Expungement

 Florida has a very expansive public records law and making something non-public is a pretty big deal.
-However,the law actually goes much further than that.
+This is what an expungement or sealing does – makes your record non-public – and it goes further than just that.
 It also provides benefits to you, such as: